 Robert Donat cuts a dash as Mr. Hannay, the hero of the film, who tries to save England from the threat of nefarious and crafty foreign agents.
-As in other Hitchcock films (e.g., The Wrong Man, The Man Who Knew Too Much), the central character is an innocent who is pulled into a web of intrigue and danger which he doesn’t understand.
+As in other Hitchcock films (e.g., North by Northwest, The Wrong Man, The Man Who Knew Too Much,), the central character is an innocent who is pulled into a web of intrigue and danger which he doesn’t understand.
 But unlike in those darker films, it doesn’t seem to bother him a jot.

 “Did this beautiful woman just fire a gun in a crowded theater to evade her pursuers and then tell me that she is an international spy for hire?
 Well then, let’s go back to my flat for a large whiskey and soda and I’ll cook her up some haddock while she tells me all about it.”

 “I seem to have walked into a political rally focused on I know not what and I have been mistaken for the distinguished guest speaker.
 Well then, jolly good, I’ll give it a go.”

 “Am I really handcuffed to yet another beautiful woman as I run through the Scottish Highlands with people trying to shoot me?
 Well then, I wonder if she’s married or at least broad-minded.”

 Madeleine Carroll, she of the other half of the handcuffs, is a perfect match for Donat in scene after scene of witty banter and growing affection.
 The sequence in which she goes from thinking that Hannay is a villain from whom she must escape to realizing that he is telling her the truth about the danger they both face is a clinic in how to convey emotion and character on screen with no dialogue at all.